Project

 KEDR 0.2 released

-Added by Eugene Shatokhin about 13 years ago
+Added by Eugene Shatokhin over 13 years ago

 KEDR is an extensible system for dynamic analysis of kernel modules (device drivers, file system modules, etc.) in Linux.
 KEDR tools operate on the modules chosen by the user and can detect memory leaks, perform fault simulation and more.